e-renault/ErwanEngine2/readme.md

 Also, do not import obj file that have more than 600 triangles or 400 points.

-Currently, lights are experimental and cannot be changed.
+Currently, lights are experimental and cannot be changed (hard coded stuffs).

 I'm not responsible of what could cause the execution of the program in any way.